-TRUSTEE MICHAEL SEPE RVC Police Department Board of Zoning Appeals Hispanic Brotherhood Traffic and Transportation Building Department Planning Board Tenant/Landlord Guild for the Arts Human Rights Nassau County Legislature
+TRUSTEE MICHAEL SEPE RVC Police Department Board of Zoning Appeals Chamber of Commerce Hispanic Brotherhood Traffic and Transportation Building Department Planning Board Tenant/Landlord Guild for the Arts Human Rights Nassau County Legislature

-TRUSTEE EMILIO F. GRILLO Electric Department Public Works Traffic and Transportation Village Court Library Citizens Budget Advisory Committee Community Development Water Department Youth Council Parks Department
+TRUSTEE EMILIO F. GRILLO Electric Department Public Works Traffic and Transportation Village Court Library Citizens Budget Advisory Committee Community Development Water Department Youth Council

-On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, the Board designated the Rockville Centre Herald as the official newspaper of the Village, to remain as such at the pleasure of the Mayor and Board of Trustees.
+On motion by Trustee Grillo, duly seconded by Trustee Howard and unanimously carried, the Board designated the Rockville Centre Herald as the official newspaper of the Village, to remain as such at the pleasure of the Mayor and Board of Trustees.